 The past few decades have seen work done on biofuel cells (BFC) connected with the energy crisis.
 Researchers utilizing new features of unconventional materials at the atomic and molecular levels such as nanotube, nanosheets and nanoparticles to generate useful electricity from biological substrates various using biocatalysts.
 BFC system has the capability of transforming chemical to electrical energy through electrochemical reactions and biochemical pathways.
-However, BFC faced several obstacles hindering it from commercialisation, such as The biofouling. biofoulina phenomenon occurs when microorganisms, algae, fungi, plants, or small animals accumulate on wetted surfaces.
-This accumulation causes severities such as increasing the ohmic and charge transfer resistance of the electrode, impeding proton transfer, reducing membrane life, fibres.
-FTIR results showed that and diminishing product quality.
-These phenomena lead to a rapid decline in the power performance Using biofouling of BFC. prevention methods is crucial in BFC system operation to reduce biofilm development on the surface of the membrane, thus maintaining the energy demand, boost operational performance, and support cost savings.
+However, BFC faced several obstacles hindering it from commercialisation, such as The biofouling. biofouling phenomenon occurs when microorganisms, algae, fungi, plants, or small animals accumulate on wetted surfaces.
+This accumulation causes severities such as increasing the ohmic and charge transfer resistance of the electrode, impeding proton transfer, reducing membrane life,

+These phenomena lead to a rapid decline in the power performance Using biofouling BFC. prevention methods is crucial in BFC system operation to reduce biofilm development on surface of the membrane, thus maintaining the energy demand, boost operational performance, and support cost savings.
 This study aims to identify the severity of biofouling occurring on the separator materials towards the BFC system's performance by understanding the biofouling formation mechanism and the other effects on all BFC system membrane.
-Strategies on preventing biofilm formation through chemical or physical methods and the effectiveness of methods performed to reduce or mitigate biofouling effect were the discussed in this study.
+Strategies on preventing biofilm formation through chemical or physical methods and the effectiveness of methods performed to reduce or mitigate biofouling effect were discussed in this study.
 This context also reviews the most effectively applied methods as anti -biofouling strategies for all BFC systems, recent research findings, benefits, disadvantages, and theoretical framework.